vovagorodok/ArduinoPin/README.md

 # Digital Pin

 Objective digital pins like:
+- `DigitalPin` - pin object, can be used as input or output
 - `DigitalInputPin` - open collector input
 - `DigitalPulledPin` - pulled input
 - `DigitalOutputPin` - output